saezlab/Prostaglandin_Project/Background-Network/README.md

 ## Side Note

-+ We have used the Omnipath version of August 2019 to build our background network.
++ We have used the Omnipath version of July 2019 to build our background network.